 Skin cancer is the most common form of cancer in New Zealand and everybody is at risk and should take precautions.
-It is never too late to start improving your sun-safe habits to help decrease your risk of skin cancer.
+It is never too early or late to start improving your sunbathing habits to help lower your risk of skin cancer.
 Most skin cancers are preventable, so effective sun protection could potentially save your life.

-Dr Mark Gittos performs complex Skin Cancer Removals and reconstructions and is a Specialist Plastic Surgeon based in Auckland in New Zealand with clinics around New Zealand.
+Dr Mark Gittos performs complex Skin Cancer Removals and reconstructions and is a Specialist Plastic Surgeon based in Auckland, with clinics around New Zealand.
 If you need to remove a complex skin cancer – contact one of the clinics.

 - Slip on sun-protective clothing

 - Slop on SPF 30+ or higher, broad-spectrum and water-resistant sunscreen

 - Slide on sunglasses

 Kiwis and Sunshine – what you need to remember